Harold Ramirez Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 10.5 strikeouts per nine innings.
+- The White Sox pitching staff leads MLB with a collective 10.5 strikeouts per nine innings.

-- The White Sox's 5.61 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox's 5.48 team ERA ranks 28th across all league pitching staffs.

-- Cease gets the start for the White Sox, his fifth of the season.
-He is 2-0 with a 2.01 ERA and 29 strikeouts through 22 1/3 innings pitched.
+- The White Sox are sending Giolito (1-1) out for his fifth start of the season.
+He is 1-1 with a 4.29 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- In his last appearance on Sunday, the righty tossed six innings against the Baltimore Orioles, allowing two earned runs while surrendering six hits.
+- The right-hander last appeared on Tuesday against the Philadelphia Phillies, when he tossed six scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.